unibas-tilics/tilics/2024/Understanding-Binary/article.md

 # Understanding Binary - The language of computers

-Computers work like tiny switches—each switch can be **on** (1) or **off** (0).
-This on-off system is called **binary**, and it’s how all information, from text to pictures, is stored.
+Have you ever wondered how computers "think"?
+At their core, computers are made up of countless tiny switches that can be either on or off.
+This simple system is called binary, and it’s the foundation of how computers store and process information.

-*   **Bit:** A single 0 or 1 is called a _bit_—the smallest unit of data.
+What is Binary?
-*   **Byte:** A group of 8 bits makes a _byte_, which can represent letters, colors, or sounds.
+Binary is like a language with only two "words": 0 and 1.
+By combining these, computers can represent anything, from text to images.

-**Counting in Binary:** Just like we count from 0 to 9, computers count with 0 and 1.
+The smallest unit of binary is a bit, representing a single switch that can be either on (1) or off (0).
+A group of 8 bits forms a byte, which is large enough to represent something meaningful, like a letter, a number, or even a small color value.

-Example: Imagine spelling "A" using 8 light switches.
-The pattern 01000001 represents "A" in binary, where the ASCII value of "A" (65) is shown in binary form.
-Computers use these patterns to interpret data!
+In essence, bits and bytes are the building blocks of binary, allowing computers to represent and process all the information we see—whether it's text, numbers, images, or colors.

 ## Author
 - Likhitha Vutukuri